M.Sc. in Computing & Data Analytics

 The second half of the program features three applied learning choices:

-- applied learning projects
+- industry projects

 - research thesis

 MSc CDA assists students and industry partners throughout the entire internship lifecycle.
-In addition to providing a Faculty supervisor for academic support, MSc CDA also has a rich network of industry mentors that can offer ongoing support.
+In addition to providing a Faculty supervisor for academic support, MSc CDA also has a rich network of industry mentors that offer ongoing support.

 Students who pursue this option complete two courses where they develop a group-based applied project that addresses a major data analytics problem identified by an industry partner.
 Emphasis in this stream is on project management and applying the skills and knowledge gained through CDA.